An in-depth report on the causes, diagnosis, treatment, and prevention of cirrhosis.

 A scoring system called Model for End-Stage Liver Disease (MELD) is used to determine which patients are most in need of a donor liver.
 A MELD score predicts 3-month survival based on laboratory tests of creatinine, bilirubin, and blood-clotting time.
 Priority is given to people who are most likely to die without a liver transplant.

-Unfortunately, there are many more patients waiting for liver transplants than there are available organs.
-Living-donor liver transplantation is an option.
-In living-donor transplantation, surgeons replace the person's diseased liver with a part of the liver taken from a donor.
+Most liver transplants are performed using deceased-donor organs.
+Unfortunately, there are many more patients waiting for liver transplants than there are available organs from deceased donors.
+Living-donor liver transplantation is another option.
+In living-donor transplantation, surgeons replace the person's diseased liver with a part of the liver taken from a live donor.
 The donor's liver regenerates to full size within a few weeks of surgery, and the recipient's liver also regrows.
 This procedure produces excellent results, but there are some risks for the donor.

 Transplantation surgery generally takes 4 to 12 hours to perform, and patients stay in the hospital for up to 3 weeks after the surgery.
 Most people return to normal or near-normal activities 6 to 12 months following the transplant.
 For the rest of their lives, they will need to take immunosuppressive medication to prevent rejection.

 Current 5-year survival rates after liver transplantation are about 80%, depending on various factors.
 People report improved quality of life and mental functioning after liver transplantation.
-In researching transplant centers, ask how many transplants they perform each year and their survival rates.
+In researching transplant centers, ask how many transplants they perform each year and their survival rates as well as the average waiting time for a transplant.
 Compare those numbers to those of other transplant centers.

 Liver Transplantation for People with Viral Hepatitis